Guana Island British Virgin Islands, Caribbean & Mexico

 What we love

 Can anything make you feel as special as arriving at a private island resort, your first glimpses of it being from the air as you arrive by light aircraft?
-See the green forests contrast against the coral sea and outlined by the shockingly white sand beaches and all bathed in Pacific sunshine.
+See the green forests contrast against the coral sea, outlined by the shockingly white sand beaches, all bathed in Pacific sunshine.
 The resort itself is beautifully and carefully thought out, blending into the natural features of the island and with more than a passing hint to the Polynesian culture.

 The international airport is at Papeete.
 Here you will be transferred by light aircraft to the island of Tetiaroa.
 The flight takes around twenty minutes and gives guests stunning views of French Polynesia, the deep blue seas and stunning white sand fringing the islands.